Copenhagen hit by second blast in four days | The China Post

 The blast came after an explosion outside the Danish Tax Agency in the normally calm city on Tuesday.
 The detonation shattered windows and damaged the facade as well as slightly injuring one person.

-Police said they believed the blast to be a deliberate act, but that the timing indicated that no one was meant to be hurt.
+Police said they believed the blast to be a deliberate act, but that the timing indicated that no one was intended to be harmed.

 It remains unclear whether the two incidents are connected.